Research Appointments

 Academic Supervisor: Renata Paola Dameri

-The project foresees that the research fellow will serve as Dissemination Officer within the European project Ulysseus (specifically WP9), leveraging their expertise and experience in the fields addressed by the project and making use of the University’s structures and related activities (Innovation Hub).
+Project Description: The project foresees that the research fellow will serve as Dissemination Officer within the European project Ulysseus (specifically WP9), leveraging their expertise and experience in the fields addressed by the project and making use of the University’s structures and related activities (Innovation Hub).
 In particular, the research fellow acts as project manager within the Innovation Hub in Tourism & Heritage, working in coordination with other activities related to Dissemination and Public Engagement of relevance to both the Ulysseus project and the University of Genoa.
 The role also contributes to the promotion of research within the University and across the local territory.

 Research Fellow: Valentina Costa